What is Laced Weed? The Effects, Risks, and How to Identify It

 If you’re not quite at the point of needing urgent care, it’s important to make sure you get to a safe and comfortable environment.
 Cannabis is known to cause paranoia, which can sometimes make the idea of smoking laced weed more traumatic than the reality of the situation.

 While inhaling or ingesting laced weed is a serious problem and deserves close attention, just chilling out can make a big difference.
 Getting to a quiet space where you can ride out the rest of the experience can certainly help.
-However, make sure to contact a trusted friend to keep things on the safe side.
+However, make sure to contact a trusted friend to be safe.
 If symptoms continue to get worse, get to a doctor.